 The original death certificate is generated by the funeral home.
 It must be signed by a physician, coroner, medical examiner or in some cases a registered hospice nurse.
-It then must be registered in the county of death where at that time, certificed copies may be obtained for the family.
-After county registration, the death certificate is sent to the State Department of Health to be put on permanent file.
+It then must be registered in the state of death where at that time, certified copies may be obtained for the family.
+After registration, the death certificate is placed on permanent file at the state department of health.
 After that, certified copies must be obtained through the state department of health.
 To order a certified copy from any state, visit this link. www.vitalchek.com

 Social Security Benefits

 When a person who has worked and paid Social Security taxes dies, certain members of the family may be eligible for survivors benefits. *Up to ten years of work is needed to be eligible for benefits, depending on the person’s age at the time of death

 Social Security survivors benefits can be paid to:

 - A widow or widower — full benefits at full retirement age, or reduced benefits as early as age 60